ParthaPRay/PII_Scrubbing_LLM/README.md

 # PII Scrubbing Service with spaCy NER and Flexible LLM Integration (Local and Remote)

-This FastAPI-based service accepts text input and a model name, scrubs Personally Identifiable Information (PII) using spaCy NER and regex patterns, then sends the sanitized input to a specified Large Language Model (LLM) endpoint.
+This FastAPI-based service accepts text input and a model name, scrubs Personally Identifiable Information (PII) using spaCy Named Entity Recognition (NER) and regex patterns, then sends the sanitized input to a specified Large Language Model (LLM) endpoint.
 The results (including performance metrics, CPU usage, and PII detection details) are logged to both a local SQLite database and returned as a JSON response.

 NER using Spacy is the Python-based Natural Language Processing task that focuses on detecting and categorizing named entities.